Lightweight Type Anchors (LWT)

 As a testament to this design, since the original patent expired, it has been copied and manufactured by hundreds of companies worldwide in varying degrees of quality.

 The Major Players

 "Danforth Anchors" The original, now manufactured by Tie Down Engineering, are well regarded in their ability to provide high holding power in your typical sand or mud bottom.
 In other bottoms such as grass or kelp, rocks, very hard sand, and clay bottoms they are generally regarded as poor performers due to their inability to set quickly, if at all.
 The use of Hi-Tensile steel in some models, has also provided additional strength in the critical fluke and shank areas.
-You can compare sizes and pricing here: Danforth Anchors @ Amazon or Danforth Anchors @ West Marine.

 The Pro’s and Con’s

 - The "LWT Style" anchor is excellent in normal sand or mud bottoms.

 - It is light in weight.

 - Inexpensive in relation to other designs.

 - Very limited ability to set and hold in rock, grass, hard sand, gravel, or clay bottoms.

 - Does not reset quickly and easily in wind or current shifts.